 Effective January 1, 2013, the Company formed and launched a managed joint venture, Upsilon Re II, a Bermuda domiciled SPI, to provide additional capacity to the worldwide aggregate and per-occurrence retrocessional property catastrophe excess of loss market for the 2013 underwriting year.
 Original business was written directly by Upsilon Re II and includes \$53.5 million of gross premiums written incepting January 1, 2013 under fully-collateralized reinsurance contracts.
 In conjunction with the formation and launch of Upsilon Re II, \$61.0 million of Upsilon Re II non-voting Class B shares were sold to external investors.
 Additionally, \$76.4 million of the non-voting Class B shares were acquired by the Company, representing a 55.6% ownership interest in Upsilon Re II.
-The Class B shares indemnify Upsilon Re II against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
-In addition, another third party investor supplied \$17.5 million of capital through an insurance contract with the Company related to Upsilon Re II.
+The Class B shareholders participate in substantially all of the profits or losses of Upsilon Re II while the Class B shares remain outstanding.
+The holders of Class B shares indemnify Upsilon Re II against losses relating to insurance risk and therefore these shares have been accounted for as prospective reinsurance under FASB ASC Topic Financial Services - Insurance.
+In addition, another third party investor supplied \$17.5 million of capital through an insurance contract with the Company related to Upsilon Re II's reinsurance portfolio.
+Inclusive of the insurance contract, the Company has a 42.9% participation in the original risks assumed by Upsilon Re II.
 Both Upsilon Re II and the reinsurance participation are managed by RUM in return for an expense override.
 Through RUM, the Company is eligible to receive a potential underwriting profit commission in respect of Upsilon Re II.
-Upsilon Re II is considered a VIE and the Company is considered the primary beneficiary.
-As a result, Upsilon Re II is consolidated by the Company and all significant inter-company transactions have been eliminated.
+Upsilon Re II is consolidated by the Company and all significant inter-company transactions have been eliminated.